droglenc/NCNRS349/modules/CE/Mortality2_CE1.md

 ---

 ## Meta-Analytical Estimates of M
 As noted in the readings M can be estimated from other population dynamics parameters (some of which we have not yet learned).
-This [online tool](https://connect.fisheries.noaa.gov/natural-mortality-tool/) provides meta-analytic estimates of M based on a wide variety of relationships and estimated of population dynamics parameters supplied by the user.
-The tool will also combined the individual estimates into an overall composite estimate.
+This [online tool](https://connect.fisheries.noaa.gov/natural-mortality-tool/) provides meta-analytic estimates of M based on a wide variety of relationships and estimates of population dynamics parameters supplied by the user.
+The tool will also combine the individual estimates into an overall composite estimate.

 Use this tool to generate meta-analytic estimates of M for the following situations.
 For each situation, report how many estimates of M were obtained and the mean and median composite estimate of M. For each situation make sure to include the (*correctly spelled*) species' scientific name in the appropriate box of the tool.